steveabouem/my-family-tree-builder/README.md

 #### XAMPP
-- `Error: MySQL shutdown unexpectedly`: make sure you ran XAMPP as an admin
-    Rename the `data` XAMPP sub folder to something else, than the `backup` sub folder to data.
+- `Error: MySQL shutdown unexpectedly`: make sure you ran XAMPP and text editor as an admin Rename the `data` XAMPP sub folder to something else, than the `backup` sub folder to data.
     Alternatively, change ports
+    OR... just make sure you ran xampp before running symfony server

 #### ORM/DOCTRINE
 - `Foreign key constraint incorrectly formed`: